7 Reasons to offer pickup points when selling online

 1. Pickup points prevent missed deliveries & re-deliveries

 When a package fails to reach its destination, it causes inconvenience for everyone involved.
-In the UK alone, a whopping 42% of consumers say they missed, on average, three deliveries, and one major UK carrier have shared that, 9% don’t reach their destination on the first attempt.
+In the UK alone, a whopping 42% of consumers say they missed, on average, three deliveries and one major UK carrier have shared that, 9% don’t reach their destination on the first attempt.
 Today, unforeseen factors can cause miscommunication and delays, causing issues all around as ecommerce firms and carriers work their hardest to deliver to customers.

 From the recipient’s point of view, it’s about the inconvenience.
-Using a pickup point, the customer gets to take back control and gets to choose when it suits them to collect their goods, reducing time and frustration for all involved.
+Using a pickup point, the customer gets to take back control and gets to choose when it suits them to collect their items, reducing time and frustration for all involved.

 2. Pickup delivery points prevent porch theft